santoshyadav-29/frontend-assignment/Readme.md

 - Search Page: Include a search bar where users can input the name of a product.
 On form submission, display a list of search results (products) fetched from the API endpoint.

 - Product Details Page: When a user clicks on a product from the search results or product list, they should be redirected to a page that displays detailed information about the product, including the product image, name, price, and description.

+- Responsive UI to improve user experience on mobile devices.